 What does this all mean?
 Our water supply is safe!
-As you can see in our table, the District experienced no violations during 2012.
+As you can see in our table, the District experienced no violations during 2014.
 The District takes more than 1,000 test samples for various contaminants each year as required by EPA and DEP.
 Some detections are made at low levels yet all were within required limits.
 It is not possible to include all the contaminants that we test for in the space provided; nor, is it required.
-A complete list can be obtained on request by contacting the District or by visiting our website.
+A complete list can be obtained on request by contacting the District.